lzilber/docker/README.md

 ## sonar-2.0

-Image to test SonarQube legacy version 2.0.1 (released Mar.
+Used to build an image to test SonarQube legacy version 2.0.1 (released Mar.
 10, 2010).

 Based on a Java 6 image (OpenJDK 6), this image provides :
  * sonar 2.0.1 with the default Derby database.